Common envelope jets supernova r-process yields can reproduce $\rm [Eu/Fe]$ abundance evolution in the Galaxy: Abstract

 \section{Abstract}

 We use a numerical Galactic chemical evolution model and find that the common envelope jets supernova (CEJSN) r-process scenario can account for both the very early average ratio of europium to iron and its evolution at later times in the Milky-Way (MW) Galaxy.
 In the CEJSN scenario a neutron star (NS) spirals-in inside a red supergiant (RSG) star all the way to the core and destroys it.
 According to this scenario r-process isotopes are nucleosynthesized inside neutron-rich jets that the accretion disk around the NS launches inside the core.
 The merger of a NS with an RSG core already takes place in the very young Galaxy.
-The wide variety of these mergers properties can explain the scatter in the ratio of europium to iron around the mean at low metalicites.
 We conclude that CEJSNe can be a major contributor to r-process nucleosynthesis.

 \keywords{stars: jets -- stars: massive -- stars: neutron -- binaries: close -- stars: supergiants}